Skip to Main Content

 What does the Screening Tools score determine?

-(Added May 2023) If an individual has a total screening score of “0" does that mean they do not require mental health services in either delivery system?
+If an individual has a total screening score of “0" does that mean they do not require mental health services in either delivery system?

 No. If an individual has a screening score of “0," they should be referred to the Managed Care Plan (MCP) for clinical assessment.
+Please refer to the scoring rubrics located in the Adult Screening Tool for Medi-Cal Mental Health Services and the Youth Screening Tool for Medi-Cal Mental Health Services for additional information and instruction.

-Individuals must be referred to the appropriate Medi-Cal mental health delivery system (i.e., the Managed Care Plan (MCP) or the Mental Health Plans (MHP)) for a clinical assessment based on their screening score.
-The Screening Tools are designed for administration by both non-clinicians and clinicians and do not require clinical judgment to be administered.
-Once referred to the MCP or MHP, the individual will receive a clinical assessment that will determine the level of care and medically necessary services.
+Individuals shall be referred to the appropriate Medi-Cal mental health delivery system (i.e., the MCP or the BHP) for a clinical assessment based on their screening score.
+The Screening Tools are designed for administration by MCP and BHP staff, licensed or unlicensed, and do not require clinical judgment to be administered.
+Once referred to the MCP or BHP, the individual will receive a clinical assessment that will determine the level of care and medically necessary services.

 Is there a scoring methodology for the Transition of Care Tool?